reillyjodonnell/reillyjodonnell/README.md

 ### 2. Agnes

-A full stack dekstop application built with C#, Angular, Electron, and SQLite that monitors and displays the applications a user interacts with while on their computer so users can track their productivity.
+A full stack dekstop application built with C#, Angular, Electron, and SQLite that monitors and displays the applications a user interacts with while on their computer for users to track their productivity.

 [Source Code](https://github.com/reillyjodonnell/Agnes-GetCurrentApplication)